 Focus on one goal at the time.
 There is no need to mix and match to get the best results.
 Just follow the program, you will nail your goal!

 I did climbing while doing Rings Two, but only to keep my climbing technique fresh in mind.
 I intentionally kept my climbing volumes and intensity down, and concentrated purely on technique without putting too much effort on my physics.

 The best way to improve in climbing is to climb, but bodyweight training helps you to build strong foundation for climbing, and it also teaches you to understand your own body mechanics.

 It is also very important to exercise counter-muscles for climbing to get your body in balance and prevent injuries.

 Don’t Skimp on Your Mobility & Flexibility Work

 I have strong legs, but my hip area is really tight because of my previous sports activities.
-Focused Flexibility helped me to find ways to open up my problematic hips.
+Mobility helped me to find ways to open up my problematic hips.
 Bit by bit the tightness started to melt down.

 Nowadays my hips have good flexibility and I can do high heel hooks with ease!

-Next, I’m going to use Focused Flexibility to concentrate on my hamstrings and shoulder area.
+Next, I’m going to use Mobility to concentrate on my hamstrings and shoulder area.
 Proper flexibility is important for many climbing moves, and also for injury prevention.

 The Vitamin course helped me to understand how I can control and balance my body, especially when the movement or body position is challenging.
 This course improved my coordination for various dynamic moves that are really important when climbing.